What's The Smallest County in South Carolina?

 McCormick County: A Compact Gem in the Western Piedmont

-With a total area of just 393.61 square miles, McCormick County is the smallest county in South Carolina by land area, as confirmed by the U.S. Census Bureau.
-Located in the western Piedmont region of the state, McCormick County is characterized by rolling hills, forests, and proximity to the Savannah River, which forms its western border with Georgia, as detailed by the South Carolina Department of Natural Resources.
-The county was formed in 1916 from parts of Edgefield, Abbeville, and Greenwood counties.
+McCormick County lays claim to being the smallest county in South Carolina by land area, encompassing a mere 393.61 square miles, as officially confirmed by the U.S. Census Bureau.
+Situated gracefully in the western Piedmont region, this charming county is characterized by its signature rolling hills, dense forests, and an intimate proximity to the majestic Savannah River, which meticulously forms its western border with Georgia.
+The South Carolina Department of Natural Resources highlights this natural splendor, which defines much of its character.
+This relatively young county was carved out in 1916 from portions of its larger neighbors: Edgefield, Abbeville, and Greenwood counties.

 Allendale County: A Rural Landscape with Deep Historical Roots

-According to the U.S. Census Bureau, Allendale County, situated in the Lowcountry region of South Carolina, is the state's least populated county, with a population of 9,002 as of 2024.
-This predominantly rural county is known for its agricultural heritage, historic sites, and location along the Savannah River, as described by the South Carolina Association of Counties.
-The county was created in 1919 from parts of Barnwell and Hampton counties.
+Venturing southeast, we encounter Allendale County, situated gracefully in the Lowcountry region of South Carolina.
+According to the U.S. Census Bureau, Allendale holds the distinction of being the state's least populated county, with a modest population of 9,002 as of 2024.
+This predominantly rural county is celebrated for its enduring agricultural heritage, an abundance of significant historic sites, and its strategic location along the banks of the Savannah River, as described by the South Carolina Association of Counties.
+Allendale County was established slightly later than McCormick, created in 1919 from parts of Barnwell and Hampton counties.

 Though small in size and population, McCormick and Allendale counties offer unique glimpses into South Carolina's diverse geography, history, and culture.
 McCormick County's rolling hills and gold mining past contrast Allendale County's Lowcountry charm and agricultural heritage.
 Exploring these counties reveals the rich tapestry of stories and landscapes that make up the Palmetto State, proving that even the most minor places can hold immense.